minetest-whynot/whynot-game/mods/mapgen/tac_nayn/README.md

 								  |___/        ~By GreenDimond

+Nyan Cat, sadly, is no longer a part of MTG.
+I don't really know if this mod even works any more.
+Feel free to use it, however :)

 This mod adds Nyan Cat's evil twin, Tac Nayn.
 Tac Nayn is a black cat.
 Instead of poptarts, Tac Nayn has waffles.
 It's "rainbow" is grayscale.
 Tac Nayn generates the same way as a Nyan Cat.
 If the waffles mod is enabled,